Scuba Diving in Bunaken: Best Dive Sites + Eco Dive Resorts

 Mandolin Reef

-Located off the west coast of Bunaken, this magnificent reef dive features a stepped wall that descends hundreds of metres.
+Located off the west coast, this magnificent Bunaken coral reef dive features a stepped wall that descends hundreds of metres.
 While the currents can be strong, attracting schools of tuna and whitetip reef sharks, the macro life is also wonderful.

 Keep your eyes peeled for tiny crabs hidden amidst the sponges and bubble corals.